k1bik/gitlab-notifier/README.md

 - 🏷️ **Label Filtering**: Configure which labels trigger notifications
 - 🥷 **Estimation items**: What the team members need to evaluate
 - 💬 **Interactive Messages**: Handle Slack interactive message responses
+- ✉️ **Temporary Deployment Notification Targets**: Define temporary destinations for deployment notifications — messages can be redirected to a specific Slack channel or user for a limited time

 ## API Endpoints